houzhenggang/sqm-qos/README.md

 sqm-qos leverages *HTB* and *fq_codel* to define two queues on egress and ingress: Priority and Regular.
 Priority is guaranteed 50% of the total bandwidth while the Regular queue is guaranteed 30%.
 Both queues are capped to a maximum of 90% of the total bandwidth.

 Packets are allocated a traffic class based on their source or destination ports.
+The following services are given priority:

 - SSH
 - SMTP